danthemanzx/crawl-custom-survival/README.md

 Upon a Ghost killing a Hero: The Ghost will take the Heroes place and inventory.
 The slain Hero will become a Ghost.

 Ghosts spawn in spectator mode and can possess mobs by (Right) clicking on them.
+Use a creatures ability by Sneaking and (Left) clicking.

-Activate a creatures ability by Sneaking and (Left) clicking.
+### Ghost Commands
 * **_/commands_**
 Opens gamemode command bar GUI with clickable menu
 * **_/find (player), /f, /tpa_**